tooxie/js-vandalism/README.rst

 * The logic is highly coupled to the GUI.
 When you add a button to the toolbar you can break everything.

 I hope you find it useful.
-Fork it.
+Fork it: https://github.com/tooxie/js-vandalism

 Happy hacking!